Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Augmented quantization

-It is important to note that this representation is not necessarily unique, the identifiability of the problem depends on the family $\mathcal{R}$ \citep{Sidney}.
+It is important to note that for a given family $\mathcal{R}$, this mixture representation is not necessarily unique, the identifiability of the problem depends on $\mathcal{R}$ (\cite{Sidney}).
 For instance, a mixture of the measures associated to $\mathcal{U}(0.5,1)$ and $\mathcal{U}(0,1)$ with weights $0.5$ on one hand, and a mixture of the measures associated to $\mathcal{U}(0,0.5)$ and $\mathcal{U}(0.5,1)$ with respective weights $0.25$ and $0.75$ on the other hand, are identical.

-Augmented quantization, as the name indicates, generalizes the traditional quantization method and the accompanying K-means clustering.
-Let us first recall the basics of K-means.
-In K-means, the representatives are Dirac measures located at $\gamma$, $\mathcal{R} = \{\delta_{\gamma}, \gamma \in \mathcal{X}\}.$ For a given set of representatives $\Rbold = (\R{1}{},\dots,\R{\ell}{}) = (\delta_{\rdir{1}}, \dots, \delta_{\rdir{\ell}}) \in \mathcal{R}^{\ell},$ the associated clusters are $\Cbold = (\C{1}{},\dots, \C{\ell}{})$ with $\C{j}{} = \{x \in (x_{i})_{i=1}^{n}\,: \; j = \underset{i \in \jcal}{\argmin}\normx{x-\rdir{i}}\}, j\in \jcal.$ The objective is to minimize the \emph{quantization error},
+Augmented quantization, as the name indicates, generalizes the traditional quantization method and the accompanying k-means clustering.
+Let us first recall the basics of k-means.
+In k-means, the representatives are Dirac measures located at $\gamma$, $\mathcal{R} = \{\delta_{\gamma}, \gamma \in \mathcal{X}\}.$ For a given set of representatives $\Rbold = (\R{1}{},\dots,\R{\ell}{}) = (\delta_{\rdir{1}}, \dots, \delta_{\rdir{\ell}}) \in \mathcal{R}^{\ell},$ the associated clusters are $\Cbold = (\C{1}{},\dots, \C{\ell}{})$ with $\C{j}{} = \{\xbf \in (\xbf_{i})_{i=1}^{n}\,: \; j = \underset{i \in \jcal}{\argmin}\normx{x-\rdir{i}}\}, j\in \jcal.$ The objective is to minimize the \emph{quantization error},